KeyanSong/431-2018/homework/Homework3/README.md

 ## Homework 3 Answer Sketch is now fixed, and posted above.

-Available in two flavors, PDF and R Markdown.
-Sorry about the delay.
+The sketch is available in two flavors, PDF and R Markdown.

+- Also available above is a PDF of the grading rubric.
+- The grades on Homework 3 are posted at http://bit.ly/431-2018-hw-grades
+- Some excerpts from several of the essays for Question 6 are available at http://bit.ly/431-2018-hw3-essay-excerpts

 ## Hints for Homework 3